tduyduc/atb-strategy-project/README.md

 * _Hit Points:_ Determines how much damage a character can sustain.
 Characters with 0 HP are considered knocked out and are removed from the map for the remainder of the game.
 * _Magic Points:_ Determines how many special abilities a character can cast until the end of the game.
 However, special abilities are temporarily removed for simplicity; therefore, this property is unused.
 * _Attack:_ Determines the amount of damage a character can deal to the target.
 * _Defense:_ Determines the amount of damage to be reduced.
-The incoming damage multiplier is calculated based on the formula from League of Legends:
+The incoming damage multiplier is calculated based on the formula from _League of Legends_:
   ```
   if (defense >= 0)
     damageMultiplier = 100 / (100 + defense);